UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Does switching my energy supplier lower my Eversource delivery charge?

 No. Switching to a competitive retail energy supplier only lowers the supply portion of your bill.
-The delivery portion remains regulated and goes directly to Eversource.
-However, lowering your supply rate does reduce your total monthly electric bill.
+The delivery portion remains strictly regulated and goes directly to Eversource.
+However, significantly lowering your supply rate does reduce your total monthly electric bill.

 Does solar power eliminate the delivery charge?